DeepakVeerelli/Adidas-Sales-Analysis/README.md

 # Adidas Sales Analysis

-This project provides an end-to-end workflow for analyzing Adidas sales data, leveraging Excel (Power Query) for robust data cleaning and transformation, and Power BI for building dynamic, interactive dashboards powered by DAX formulas.
+This project provides an end-to-end workflow for analyzing Adidas sales data, leveraging Excel (Power Query) for data cleaning and transformation, and Power BI for building dynamic, interactive dashboards powered by DAX formulas.
 The objective is to empower stakeholders with actionable insights, enabling smarter decisions across products, regions, and overall sales performance.

-## 📁 Table of Contents
+## Table of Contents
 - [Overview](#overview)
 - [Workflow](#workflow)
 - [Dataset](#dataset)